 Future and I have a complicated relationship, and by that I mean I have a complicated relationship with Future and he doesn't know I exist.

 For years I just didn't particularly care about the man.
-While most of the internet was devoted to either declaring him the latest sign of hip-hop's apocalypse, or over-intellectualizing his "somehow austere and baroque sonic dissonance" because they couldn't bring themselves to simply write that they liked Auto-Tuned trap music, I wasn't particularly pulled in either direction.
+While most of the internet was devoted to either declaring him the latest sign of hip-hop's apocalypse or over-intellectualizing his "somehow austere and baroque sonic dissonance" because they couldn't bring themselves to simply write that they liked Auto-Tuned trap music, I wasn't particularly pulled in either direction.
 He had his lane, I wasn't in it, and if you were, happy driving to you.

-But for whatever reason I decided to re-approach Future's music with an open mind when DS2 dropped and found myself pressing repeat.
+But for whatever reason, I decided to re-approach Future's music with an open mind when DS2 dropped and found myself pressing repeat.
 There was a level of emotion there that I hadn't heard before, and then when he was clearly the better half of What a Time to Be Alive I found myself slowly but surely merging into the Future-fan lane.

 But right when I was about to fully dig in he'd admitted that he'd been lying about his drug addiction and I had to put my fork down.
 I can't say it completely spoiled my appetite for his music, but it certainly soured my taste for it.
 When you think you've been eating all-beef franks and then learn it's SPAM instead, it's hard to keep chewing with the same gusto.

 And so Future's new EVOL album arrives at a time when my personal feelings about his music hang in the balance but overall he's never been more popular.
 He essentially pulled the project's album art from a Google Image search, it didn't matter, people still loved it.
-The whole "love backwards looks a lot like evil" thing is the kind of wordplay you find in teenage poetry.
+The whole "love backward looks a lot like evil" thing is the kind of wordplay you find in teenage poetry.
 It didn't matter, people still loved it.
 He released the album through Apple Music, a service only a fraction of his fanbase is subscribed to, on a Friday night and then Beyonce promptly took over the internet hours later.
 So far, that doesn' seem to matter.
 As is so often the case, the only thing that ultimately matters is the music, so let's focus on the music.

 Like I did with DS2 I'm approaching this with an open mind, ready to either say fuck it I'm a fan, swear him off entirely, or go back to not really caring either way.
 And per traditional 1 Listen Review rules, this will be my gut reaction as I listen for the first time, no pausing or rewinding, no editing, no rewriting.
 Just stream of consciousness reactions, let's go.